miklevin/MikeLev.in/_posts/2024-10-22-llm-ghost-in-the-machine.md

-See, LLMs are going to really take to hart the latest info in the conversation history and if it's ugly debugging messages, it's going to start talking gobbledygook back to you&#151;especially when it gets a taste of those indecipherable Python traceback messages, haha!
+See, LLMs are going to really take to hart the latest info in the conversation history and if it's ugly debugging messages, it's going to start talking gobbledygook back to you—especially when it gets a taste of those indecipherable Python traceback messages, haha!
 No, it's not just you.
 Those things are confusing as hell and it even makes LLMs start talking nonsense.
 The answer is to control the error message that gets fed back into the LLM with